Home / Blog / What is Supplemental Dental Insurance?

 Dental insurance typically limits a plan’s annual coverage – the amount the plan will pay for each year – to $1000-$1500.

-This presents no problem if you just need preventative care and perhaps a small cavity filled.
+This presents no problem if you just need preventive care and perhaps a small cavity filled.
 But with the average cost of a single root canal on a front tooth ranging from a low of $700 to $1,300 (depending on where you live, and what a particular dentist charges), and another $500-$1000 for a crown that’s often necessary following a root canal, it’s all too easy to exhaust your dental allowance in a single visit or two.
 Another dental budget-buster are braces, which cost from $3,000-$7000 or more over the course of the treatment.

 Supplemental insurance would seem to be the answer if you have exceeded your dental insurance plan’s annual maximum or if your plan does not cover a needed procedure.
 But before you pay more for yet another insurance policy, consider potential problems and your options.